open-feature/js-sdk/packages/angular/projects/angular-sdk/README.md

 #### Module

-To include the OpenFeature Angular directives in your application, you need to import the `OpenFeatureModule` and configure it using the `forRoot` method.
+To configure OpenFeature for your application, import the `OpenFeatureModule` and call `forRoot` to register the provider(s) and optional evaluation context.

 ```typescript
 import { NgModule } from '@angular/core';